idaholab/moose/modules/stochastic_tools/doc/content/source/reporters/IndependentMHDecision.md

-# IndependentMetropolisHastingsDecision (IndependentMHDecision)
+# IndependentMHDecision (Independent Metropolis-Hastings Decision)

 !syntax description /Reporters/IndependentMHDecision

-The `IndependentMHDecision` derives from [ParallelMarkovChainMonteCarloDecision](ParallelMarkovChainMonteCarloDecision.md) and overrides both the \newline `computeEvidence` and the `computeTransitionVector` functions.
+The `IndependentMHDecision` derives from [PMCMCDecision](PMCMCDecision.md) and overrides both the `computeEvidence` and the `computeTransitionVector` functions.
 This is due to the fact that Metropolis-Hastings samplers use a single seed to compute the next $P$ proposals and the evidences for all these samples need to be evaluated in reference to the seed sample.
-As such, any MCMC sampler that follows this single seed principle should derive off of `IndependentMHDecision` and should typically only override the `computeTransitionVector` function, depending upon its mathematical construction.
+As such, any MCMC sampler that follows this single seed principle should derive from `IndependentMHDecision` and should typically only override the `computeTransitionVector` function, depending upon its mathematical construction.

 Parallelized Metropolis-Hastings class of samplers is proposed by [!cite](Calderhead2014a).
 The sampling procedure is similar to that of a serial Metropolis-Hastings sampler with some modifications to account for the parallelization.
 At each serial step, a seed state $\mathcal{S}_x$ is defined.
 Using this seed state, $P$ parallel proposals are made using a proposal distribution $\mathcal{G}$.
 The computational model is evaluated in parallel for these proposals and likelihood function is computed.
 Then, a transition probability vector $\pmb{t}_{xy}$ is computed whose elements are defined as: